yeagerai/genworlds/docs/docs/get-started/quickstart.md

 ## For Creators: Building Your Own Simulated Worlds

-### Running with Replit

-The easiest way to start using GenWorlds Community Edition is through Replit.
-Click [here](https://replit.com/@yeagerai/GenWorlds) to fork it and run it on Replit.

 ### Running with Docker

 To set up and run GenWorlds Community Edition with Docker, use the following commands: